fab30/sensit/README.md

 ## Coming soon (or later)

-Command to import the history by extracting it from the [Sensit API](https://api.sensit.io).
+* Command to import the history by extracting it from the [Sensit API](https://api.sensit.io).
+* Docker support